 - Do all six reactions follow the same rate law?
 If so, they likely share a common rate-determining step.

 - Are the relative rates of the reactions consistent with a particular mechanism?
-For example, if the reactions involve different leaving groups, are the rates correlated with the leaving group ability?
+Take this: if the reactions involve different leaving groups, are the rates correlated with the leaving group ability?

 - Do all six reactions produce the same product distribution?
 If not, it may indicate that different mechanisms are operating under different conditions.